junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam is actually surprised that John hasn't topple the whole jar of holy water on Crowley.
 He wonders if it has anything to do when he last mentioned he's "a friend" back in the car outside Missouri's.

-"Nor do I," Rowena agrees.
-"Haven't seen in my three hundred years of life.
+"Nor do I," Rowena agrees with a taunting smile.
+"Haven't seen anything remotely similar to this in my three hundred years of life.
 Haven't imagined with my wildest imagination, and you knew I can imagine many things."

 "And a witch," Mary regards her.

 "And you two are zombie ghosts.
 Be good ones before losing it, alright?"
-Crowley snaps his finger and lights the torches on the stone wall, continues leading the way down to the pit.
+Crowley snaps his finger and lights the torches on the stone wall, leading the way down to the pit.
 "We already got enough problems."

-Even him sounds exhausted.
-Sam observes.
+Even he looks exhausted.
+Sam can't help noticing.

+The King of Hell looks like he has been drowned by an all-work-and-no-play life.
+His suit isn't as neat as he usually would keep.
+His suit shoes has dust over the leather.
+And the crease between his eyebrows are forming into a permanent knot.
+He doesn't even have a glass of alcohol anywhere near him.
+And he stays mostly quiet throughout the whole journey down to the Cage, pondering on something.

+Sam considers to ask how his work is in other demon-related activities, and he might would if it's any other day when his mind has a split of second for a break.
+But not today.
+Already too many things crowding his mind, and he really can use a moment of silence when Crowley isn't speaking.
+He'd better treasure that moment without probing Crowley to say something more.

-Rowena is also surprisingly cooperative today, didn't even object much before agreeing to help.
-Sam points it out.
+Rowena is also surprisingly cooperative today -- she didn't even object much before agreeing to help.
+Sam points that out.

-"What's the problem with you guys?" the witch rolls her eyes.
+"What's the problem with you guys?"
+The witch rolls her eyes.
 "We don't do what you want, you're upset; we do what you want, you're upset.
 Make your mind, will ya?"

 Sam rolls his eyes too.
 "Sorry!
 Just saying I'm surprised, that's all."

 "You are just sadistic, I know.
-Poor Samuel," Rowena gives him an exaggerated smile, putting a hand on his shoulder squeezing intimately.
-Sam clears his throat loudly, shifting away, forcing himself not to look back at his parents.
+Poor Samuel," Rowena gives him an exaggerated smile, putting a hand on his shoulder, squeezing intimately.
+Sam clears his throat loudly, shifting away, forcing himself not to look back at his parents to find a reaction.

-"You boys just can't believe anything that's too easy to get -- a cake on a plate with a cherry on top.
+"You just can't believe anything that's too easy to get -- a cake on a plate with a cherry on top.
 Your brother too."
 Rowena says brightly, taking her hand back, steadying the bag of ingredients she's carrying.
 "Though for his case, that cherry is an angel."
-Sam clears his throat loudly again.
+Sam has to clear his throat loudly again.

+"How are they, though?"
+Rowena asks with some minor interest.
+"Curious they are not here with you.
+Let me guess, they are too tied-up together and decide to throw out the third wheel now?"

+Sam fidgets with the blade and flashlight in his hands uncomfortably.
+"They are fine.
+Just, busy with other things," he says simply.

+Rowena studies his face curiously.
+"My my, did I hit some nerve?"

+"It's none of your business."
+Mary steps in to the conversation.
+"No one is third-wheeling anyone.
+We all volunteered."

+Rowena glances at Mary briefly, then talks to Sam again, "I can see where you boys inherit those tempers from.
+Like mother, like sons.
+Or father, too, I bet."

+Sam huffs a short laugh.

+Rowena stays quiet for the rest of the trip.

 They soon arrive at the level where the Cage is located.
 The deepest, lowest den.

-The Cage hangs in the middle of nothingness, locked by iron chains wiring it around all its corners.
+The Cage hangs in the middle of nothingness, locked by iron chains wiring around all its corners.
 The small confined prison where they used to temporarily talk to Lucifer -- which turned out to be not so temporarily -- still stands on the ground, which is the only reference to tell where the ground is in all the darkness and nothingness.

 Rowena sets up her cauldron and the ingredients at the edge of where light still reaches, starts murmuring the spells.
 The runes and sigils carved on the side of the Cage brightens up in her command.
 A low rumbling sound like a distance thunder is rolling closer.
 More and more intense as the spell sinks in.

 "Shouldn't we prepare him a vessel like the one you did for Lucifer?"
 Sam suddenly remembers, turning to Crowley.

-"Sorry, one and only.
+"Sorry, Nick's is one and only.
 Not exactly a vessel retail factory around here, in case you didn't notice."
 Crowley says dryly.

 "He still has Adam, right?"
 Sam asks cautiously.